Connect Foundry to JDBC sources to read and sync data between Foundry and most relational databases and data warehouses.

 By default, Data Connection agents ship with the ability to connect to JDBC-compatible systems.
 However, you must provide a JDBC driver ↗ to successfully connect to the system.
 You also must specify the driver class, typically found in the public documentation of the particular driver.
 For example, you can find the class for Snowflake's JDBC driver in their public documentation ↗.

-Direct connections over the Internet do not require Palantir-signed drivers.
-You can typically find and download drivers from the documentation of your particular source type (Google BigQuery ↗, for example).
+Foundry worker connections do not require Palantir-signed drivers.
+You can typically find and download drivers from the documentation of your particular source type, such as Google BigQuery ↗.
 You can then upload the driver when you configure the connection.

 Agent worker connections require drivers to be manually uploaded on the agent.